Living the American Dream While in Debt

 Lower Your Debt-to-Income Ratio

 The higher your debt-to-income ratio, the more likely you are to struggle while qualifying for a mortgage and making your mortgage payments each month.
+A high debt-to-income ratio can severely hinder your efforts in achieving the American Dream.

 There are several ways to lower your debt-to-income ratio:

-- Avoid taking on more debt.
+- Avoid taking on more credit card debt.

 - Don’t make any big purchases on credit before buying your home.